Andydandy77/COVID19-Management-System/README.md

 To run queries in the console or GUI application you need to have the mm_cpsc502102team04 database set up in your local connection.

-In your MYSQL workbench go to your local connection and open the dump.sql file.
+In your MYSQL workbench go to your local connection and open the [dump.sql](https://github.com/Andydandy77/Covid-Management-System/blob/master/dump.sql).
 Run the SQL script and it will automatically create a new schema called mm_cpsc502102team04.

 ## Running the Application in IntelliJ IDEA